 Your employee clicks on a sketchy mail and opens the attachment file unknowingly, out of curiosity, the next thing you know, all your files are locked and inaccessible.
 The ransomware which started from that mail has now spread through your entire server, locking you out of all your important files.
 A ransom message shows up on your screen, it demands payment in the form of cryptocurrency.
 It feels like after you make the payment, they will return your files, but is there any guarantee to that?
-Ransomware as a malware has only ever evolved in the threat category and there is no surety of anything.
+Ransomware is malware that has only ever evolved in the threat category and there is no surety of anything.
 So, many after receiving the payment, the attackers can just publish your locked personal files on the Internet.

 Is not better to prevent a ransomware attack rather than having to decide whether to pay the ransom in exchange for your locked files?

 We all have heard the idiom, “Prevention is better than cure” and that applies to all situations in life, not just the medical ones.
 There are a number of factors that can leave you vulnerable to ransomware attacks, viz;